The Hole (2001 film): Plot

 At their next meeting, Liz tells Phillipa that she cannot remember what happened in the shelter.
 Despite Phillipa's initial protestations, she agrees to Liz's request to go back to the bunker, hoping to invoke her memory.
-Once inside, Liz reveals the truth: she had locked herself and her friends inside in the hopes of winning Mike's affection, with whom she is obsessed.
-After discovering that both he and Geoff had slept with Frankie, she spontaneously decided to lock the door, isolating them and giving her the opportunity to become closer to Mike.
+Once inside, Liz reveals the truth: she had locked herself and her friends inside in the hopes of winning the affection of Mike, with whom she is obsessed.
+After discovering that both he and Geoff had slept with Frankie, she spontaneously decided to lock the door, isolating them and allowing her to become closer to Mike.
 The four had planned to drink and do drugs in the shelter, but the realisation that they are unable to escape throws the group into hysteria.
 Frankie soon becomes ill and is unable to stop vomiting.
 This increases her dehydration, tears the lining of her stomach, and puts a great strain on her heart (which is weakened by bulimia) leading to cardiac arrest and death.

 Liz, Mike, and Geoff gradually run out of food and water.
-When Mike discovers that Geoff is hoarding a Coca-Cola in his backpack, he attacks him in a fit of rage and incidentally kills him by beating Geoff's head repeatedly on the floor.
+When Mike discovers that Geoff is hoarding a Coca-Cola in his backpack, he attacks him in a fit of rage and kills him by beating his head repeatedly on the floor.
 Liz suggests a suicide pact whereupon Mike professes his love for her; this prompts her to climb the ladder to the shelter's entrance and unlock the door.
 When Mike discovers that she had the key all along he attempts to chase after her, rapidly climbing the ladder and causing it to break.
-Mike falls, is impaled by the broken ladder and dies.
+Mike falls, is impaled by the broken ladder, and dies.

 After Liz finishes recounting the story, Phillipa asks her to make an official statement corroborating Martin's version of events.
 Liz refuses, having murdered Martin when he visited her the day before.
 Police arrive at the shelter and Liz begins screaming for help, pretending Phillipa is attempting to hurt her.
-Meanwhile, Martin's corpse is fished out of the river and in his pocket, police find the key to the shelter which implicates him in the events.
+Meanwhile, Martin's corpse is fished out of the river, and in his pocket, the police find the key to the shelter which implicates him in the events.
 The police attribute his death to suicide.
 Liz is allowed to go free.
 She leaves the shelter in the back of an ambulance, smirking at Phillipa from the window as it drives away.